Lab Overview

 - Search for

-IAMin the AWS Console and click it - Left sidebar → Roles → Create role
+IAMand click it - Left sidebar → Roles → Create role

-- Search for and add
+- Search for and attach

-AmazonSESFullAccess - Search for and add
+AmazonSESFullAccess - Search for and attach

 LambdaSESRole→ Create role

-Create the function
+Create the Lambda Function

 - Search for

-Lambdain the AWS Console and click it - Click Create function → Author from scratch
+Lambdaand click it - Click Create function → Author from scratch

 - Function name: